Lemoncode/react-by-sample/05 Refactor/readme.md

 We can think about two possible solutions:

 - The first idea that could come into our mind is to implement a mix: we receive via props the current name value, then we hold an state with the current editing value... what drawbacks could we encounter?
-We have to listen on the componentWillRecieveProps for any change on the parent user name control and replace our state, we end up with a mixed governance.
+We have to listen on the getDerivedStateFromProps (componentWillRecieveProps has been deprecated) for any change on the parent user name control and replace our state, we end up with a mixed governance.

 - The second idea is to setup two properties, the parent control will hold _userName_ and _editingUsername__, whenever the user clicks on the button to replace the name it will notify the parent control and it will replace the